 When you set a reserved quota for a function, it will have the following two effects:

 When a concurrent instance of a function is processing actual requests, it will be marked as running concurrent instance.
 In SCF monitoring information, you can query the running concurrent instances of a function, a specific function version, or an alias.
 As there are certain intervals in running instance information collection, if a function's execution time is very short and its number of concurrent instances is high, the current monitoring data may not be completely accurate.

-By using reserved concurrency and provisioned concurrency together, you can flexibly allocate resources among multiple functions and warm up functions as needed.
+By using reserved quota and provisioned concurrency together, you can flexibly allocate resources among multiple functions and warm up functions as needed.

 If nothing is configured, all functions share the account quota by default.
 If a function generates a surge of business invocations, it can make full use of the unused quota to ensure that the surge will not cause overrun errors.

-If the business features of a specific function are sensitive or critical, and you need to do your best to ensure a high request success rate, then you can use the reserved concurrency quota feature to this end.
-Reserved concurrency can give the function exclusive quota to guarantee the concurrency reliability and avoid overruns caused by concurrency preemption by multiple functions.
-In addition, if the function is expected to have a higher number of concurrent connections, then you also need to set a higher reserved quota.
+If the business features of a specific function are sensitive or critical, and you need to do your best to ensure a high request success rate, then you can use the reserved quota feature to this end.
+Reserved quota can give the function exclusive quota to guarantee the concurrency reliability and avoid overruns caused by concurrency preemption by multiple functions.

 If a function is sensitive to cold start, the code initialization process takes a long time, or many libraries need to be loaded, then you can set the provisioned concurrency for a specific function version to start function instances in advance and ensure smooth execution.